MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tips.md

 **Equality (Value)**:  is, equal, equal to, in, of, for, within, is in, is on

 Examples: Which products are green?
 Order date equals 2012.
 Is the age of John 40?
-Total sales that are not equal to 200?
+Total sales that aren't equal to 200?
 Order date of 1/1/2016.
 10 in price?
 Green for color?
 10 in price?

-**Names**: If a column in the dataset contains the phrase "name" (e.g., EmployeeName), Q&A understands the values in that column are names and you can ask questions like "which employees are named robert."
+**Names**: If a column in the dataset contains the phrase "name" (for example, EmployeeName), Q&A understands the values in that column are names.
+You can ask questions like "which employees are named robert."

 **Pronouns**: he, him, himself, his, she, herself, her, hers, it, itself, its, they, their, them, themselves, theirs, this, these, that, those